-Water, plumbing and bathroom fittings

-Repair category 1

-Notes The plumbing and fittings appear of copper/ PVC piping where seen and appeared in serviceable condition but were not tested.
-The sanitary fittings appeared in fair order consistent with age.
+The Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping, where seen, and appeared in serviceable condition but were not tested.
+The sanitary fittings are of a modern / semi-modern style and type and appeared in good condition.
+We understand the shower room was refurbished in 2023.

 Heating and hot water

 Repair category 1

 Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
 In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
-We have been informed by the Vendor that the boiler was replaced in 2024.
-All necessary documentation and guarantees should be made available.
+We have been informed that the boiler was replaced in 2021.
+Any associated documentation should be made available prior to purchase.